 Students may not engage in social networking with program faculty, preceptors, or patients while enrolled in the Dietary Program.
-Students should also consider the content they post on social networking sites as it is the policy of many employers to review posting history for prospective employees.
+Students should also consider the content they publicly post on social networking sites.

 Students are required to maintain strict adherence to patient confidentiality standards at all times and remain in compliance with the directed practice site and HIPAA regulations.
 Even in a situation when a patient gives permission to take a picture or connect with them on social media, this is not supported by the Program and may violate HIPAA.
 A HIPAA violation may result in dismissal from the Program and/or legal ramifications.